Ziyangll/blog/README.md

 # My Blog

-I blog mostly technical stuff that I just learned, new technology I find interesting, and my opinions on things.
+I blog mostly technical stuff that I learned, new technology I find interesting, and my opinions on things.